joshuaKnauber/flare/README.md

-# Flare - The most powerful text input..
+# Flare - The most powerful text input (not quite yet..)

 Flare gives you an input a shortcut that opens a text input.
 That's it.
 But also not...